cval-labs/AnimalCrossingFossils/README.md

 ## Notes

-This was a challenging project that helped me improve working with API requests and understand how to connect a RecyclerView with API request data.
+This was a challenging project that helped me improve working with API requests and understand how to connect a RecyclerView with API request data, as well implement a Toast and item dividers.

 ## License